Judy and Punch

 Judy and Punch is a 2019 Australian period black comedy film written and directed by Mirrah Foulkes in her feature directorial debut, based on a story by Foulkes, Eddy Moretti, Lucy Punch, and Tom Punch.
-Starring Mia Wasikowska, Damon Herriman, Tom Budge, Benedict Hardie, Gillian Jones, Terry Norris, Brenda Palmer, and Lucy Velik, the film follows the titular couple struggling to resurrect their marionette show in the small town of Seaside.
-After an intoxicated Punch accidentally kills their daughter and assaults Judy, she recruits a group of outcast heretics to seek vengeance against Punch and the townspeople.

-Judy and Punch premiered at the Sundance Film Festival on 27 January 2019, where it was nominated for the World Cinema Jury Prize.
+Starring Mia Wasikowska, Damon Herriman, Tom Budge, Gillian Jones, and Terry Norris.
+Judy and Punch premiered at the Sundance Film Festival on 27 January 2019.
 The film was theatrically released in Australia on 21 November 2019, to positive reviews from critics.
+Herriman won the AACTA Award for Best Actor in a Leading Role, and François Tétaz's soundtrack won AACTA Award for Best Original Music Score and Best Soundtrack Album in the APRA Music Awards of 2020.